Rocky-MPN/Frontend/JavaScriptmas2023/Day1/README.md

 Day 1 - Countdown to Christmas

-The aim of this project was to create an Instagram clone using JavaScript, CSS and HTML.
 ## Requirements
     - Get today's date (you only need the day).
     - Calculate remaining days.